-SWORD-FLASH 1066 - 1: AFTER THE RIFT - Tostig Goes Into Exile, Eadward Fades And Harold Weds
+Sword-Flash 1066 - 1: Tostig Goes Into Exile, Eadward Fades and Harold Weds

-In a kingdom riven, relationships are at stake.
-Who will be constant in the tumult that follows?
+In a kingdom riven by mistrust, relationships are at stake.
+Who will be constant in the ensuing tumult?

 Tostig was understandably angered that his testament meant nothing.